April 24, 2019

 Hilton Crystal City

 The Prevent Cancer Advocacy Workshop is an annual conference that convenes stakeholders to discuss pressing issues that impact cancer prevention and early detection, as well as novel approaches to address these issues through policy and advocacy.
-The Workshop is an open forum that allows participants to immerse themselves in engaging presentations, facilitated conversations and build capacity for creative solutions through collaboration with other attendees.
+The Workshop is an open forum that allows participants to immerse themselves in engaging presentations and facilitated conversations, and to build capacity for creative solutions through collaboration with other attendees.

 The Foundation held its annual Advocacy Workshop on Wednesday April 11, 2018, where participants heard from advocates, policy experts, patient navigators and researchers about the issues barring minorities and other underserved populations from accessing quality health education and care.